jehogit/merging-pulling-exercise/README.md

 - In the main repo, the instructor merges the new change into master by approving the PR.

-- Everyone should now sync their repo via `git pull`.
-(Note that people who selected the same color should now see a merge conflict.)
+- Everyone should now sync their (forked) repo.
+See https://help.github.com/articles/syncing-a-fork/

+- Note that people who selected the same color should now see a merge conflict.

 - In case there's a conflict, you should resolve the conflict by opening the issue and change the file.